zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 The `userId` refers the user the revocation should be applied to, while the timestamp represents the current date of revocation, in milliseconds.

-By calling this endpoint, the user rule will be stored in the Caching Service under the `invalidUsers` key.
+By calling this endpoint, the user rule will be stored in the cache by the Caching Service under the `invalidUsers` key.

-When invalidation is successful, the response to the request is an empty body.
+When invalidation is successful, the response to the request is an empty body with a 200 status code.
+When invalidation fails, the user receives a 401 status code.

 ## Invalidate all the tokens for a service

-As we mentioned in the above section, it is possible to revoke tokens also by using rules based on service scopes.
 The administrator can invalidate all the tokens bound to a specific service by calling the following REST API endpoint via Gateway:

 `DELETE /auth/access-token/revoke/tokens/scope`